ADGEfficiency/energy-py-linear/README.md

 )
 ```

-We can compare the results above with a simulation that optimizes for price.

-We can use an `energypylinear.accounting.Account` to compare both simulations.
+We can compare these results above with a simulation that optimizes for price, using a `energypylinear.accounting.Account` to compare both simulations.
 The accounting API is in it's first iteration - expect it to change in the future.

 ```python
 import energypylinear as epl